adria-cespedes/adria-cespedes.github.io/content/_index.md

   - title: Let's talk
     subtitle: Contact me
     actions:
-      - label: you can reach me on linkedin
+      - label: You can reach me on linkedin
         url: '#'
         style: link
         has_icon: false